 Identity theft can be categorized into the following types:

 Besides federal and state criminal laws, identity thefts are also prosecuted under federal and state consumer laws.
-The aim of including identity theft under state and federal consumer laws is to regulate and prevent entities that have access to sensitive consumer information from sharing the records.
+The aim of including identity theft under state and federal consumer laws is to regulate and prevent entities with access to sensitive consumer information from sharing the records.
 Lawsuits filed under federal consumer laws are investigated and prosecuted by the Federal Trade Commission.
 On the other hand, most states have a special agency dedicated to consumer protection.

 The second step you need to take is to inform any bank, financial institution, medical institute, or insurance company that you have been a victim of identity theft.
 This step is essential to ensure you are not held liable for any damages and fraudulent charges that might have occurred due to identity theft.

-After you have informed the concerned authorities and parties you need to review how your unique personal information reached the hands of the identity thief.
+After you have informed the concerned authorities and parties, you need to review how your unique personal information reached the hands of the identity thief.

 Ideally, you would like to sue the identity thief who stole your identity and used it for his or her benefit.
 However, finding these thieves can be difficult.
 In most cases, the identity thief may not be the only one responsible for the theft.
 Other parties who had access to your personal information and failed to protect it can also be held legally liable.
 These parties may be: